 So it seems the tradition of students going somewhere tropical over Easter began in 1935 when The Bermuda Athletic Association invited some Ivy League rugby teams down for a friendly tournament.
 By the ’50s Rugby Week became known as College Week, and then Spring Break.
 Life Magazine chronicled the hijinx for a 1948 cover story.

-While researching, I found this summary of the fall of Bermuda’s College Week scene at the hands of impertinent interlopers.
+While researching the little piece above, I found this summary of the fall of Bermuda’s College Week scene at the hands of impertinent interlopers.
 The following is an excerpt from “The Right People: A Portrait of the American Social Establishment,” a 1958 book by Stephen Birmingham. — CC

 Another social sport that, like crew, has suffered recently from overcrowding is Rugby.
 For a number of years, Rugby failed to get an official athletic department recognition at major colleges, which gave its partisans — like the select few who make up college polo teams — the pleasant feeling of being insiders by virtue of being outsiders.

 Also, on most campuses, Rugby players were not really required to know how to play Rugby; the major talent for Rugby was the ability to muster round-trip plane fare to Bermuda for Rugby Week, the sport’s annual rite of spring.
 Rugby Week or College Week was once cozy and gay and giggly and distinctly upper class, and mothers had no qualms about allowing their daughters to go, in groups, to attend the event.
 But slowly, the tiny Atlantic archipelago began noticing annual increases in the numbers of Rugby and non-Rugby playing guests at Easter time.